Greek Cuisine: 34 Traditional Greek Foods To Try

 The best Greek fried squid are tender, not chewy, with just a light breading and a hint of seasoning.
 In traditional Greek cuisine, Kalamarakia Tiganita are served with a generous squeeze of lemon juice to bring out the fresh flavors.

 You will usually find this famous Greek dish as an appetizer.
-Nowadays, at some of the more modern restaurants in Greece, it may also come on top of pasta dishes or salads.
+However, nowadays, it may also come on top of pasta dishes or salads at some of the more modern restaurants in Greece.

 32. Tirokroketes - Cheese Croquettes

-A combination of three cheeses make the gooey center: feta, graviera, and gouda.
-Each croquette is dipped in bread crumbs and fried to make the outside crispy.
+A combination of three cheeses makes the gooey center: feta, graviera, and gouda.
+Each croquette is dipped in breadcrumbs and fried to make the outside crispy.
 The delicious combination of flavors and textures makes Tirokroketes one of the most popular Greece foods.

 33. Briam - Roasted Vegetables